Electric scooter injury claims - what you need to know

 The number of injuries from accidents caused by electric scooters is increasing each month, according to an Emergency Department Specialist at the Royal Brisbane and Women’s Hospital.

-The most common electric scooter injuries are upper limb fractures and head injuries, with 18% of those hospitalised.
-The majority of these injuries were from electric scooters that had been hired, with 54% of people requiring medical treatment due to not wearing a helmet.
+The most common e-scooter injuries are upper limb fractures and head injuries, with 18% of those hospitalised.
+The majority of these injuries were from e-scooters that had been hired, with 54% of people requiring medical treatment due to not wearing a helmet.

 What to do if I've suffered an electric scooter injury?